 Based on scaling laws describing the statistical structure of turbulent motion across scales, we propose a multiscale and non-parametric regularizer for optic-flow estimation.
 Regularization is achieved by constraining motion increments to behave through scales as the most likely self-similar process given some image data.
-In a first level of inference, the hard-constrained minimization problem is optimally solved by taking advantage of lagrangian duality.
+In a first level of inference, the hard-constrained minimization problem is optimally solved by taking advantage of Lagrangian duality.
 It results in a collection of first-order regularizers acting at different scales.
 The optimal regularization hyper-parameters at the different scales are obtained by solving the dual problem while in a second inference level, the data-model error variance is obtained using a marginalized maximum likelihood estimation framework.
 In a third level of inference, the most likely self-similar model given the data is optimally selected by maximization of Bayesian evidence.
 The motion estimator accuracy is first evaluated on a synthetic image sequence of simulated bi-dimensional turbulence and then on a real meteorological image sequence.
 Results obtained with the proposed physical based approach exceed the best state of the art results.
-This work has been published in several conference including the "International Conference on Computer Vision" (ICCV) 2009, "Turbulent Mixing and Beyond" (TMB) 2009 and the "International Conference on Geosciences and Remote Sensing" (IGARSS) 2009.
+This work has been published in 2009 in several conference (including the "International Conference on Computer Vision" (ICCV) 2009, "Turbulent Mixing and Beyond" (TMB) 2009 and the "International Conference on Geosciences and Remote Sensing" (IGARSS) 2009).
+It is currently under review for publication in IEEE transaction on Pattern Analysis and Machine Intelligence (PAMI), in the meteorological journal Tellus, Serie A and in Experiments in Fluids.